 Chattanooga is a great city to explore all year long, but there’s something special about the Scenic City during the autumn months.
 With spectacular views of fall foliage on the surrounding mountains, Chattanooga transforms into an Instagrammers dream.
 Next time you’re in Chattanooga, be sure to grab your camera and visit one of these spots for the perfect fall photograph!

 1. Sunset Rock

-Located on western side of Lookout Mountain, Sunset Rock is an infamous area for hikers, climbers, and photographers to hang out as the sun goes down.
+Located on the western side of Lookout Mountain, Sunset Rock is an infamous area for hikers, climbers, and photographers to hang out as the sun goes down.
 With multiple trails and access points, Sunset Rock can be easily hiked to from other areas on the mountain.
 Grab your camera and a picnic blanket and enjoy the sunset views over the Chattanooga Valley.

 3. Point Park

 If you only have time to snap a photo of one of Chattanooga’s iconic views, Point Park is the place to be.
 Located on Lookout Mountain, Point Park overlooks the historic battlefield and offers views of Chattanooga and the Tennessee River.
 While there are plenty of photo opportunities throughout the 10-acre park, the most iconic spot is between the cannons where the mountain reaches a point.
 Snap your photo, sit back, and watch the likes roll in.

 You’ve seen the billboards and barns and now is the perfect time to see Rock City!
 Rock City is located high atop Lookout Mountain and features giant rock formations, peaceful gardens, and spectacular views of the fall colors.
 Stroll across the Swing-A-Long Bridge or stand out at the Observation Point beneath Lover’s Leap to capture the stunning foliage from the mountain.